0xPolygonID/docs/docs/issuer-node/issuer-node-guide.md

 :::info "What happens on the Holder's side?"

-The holder will just have to log into his Polygon ID wallet, tap Connect, scan the QR code and choose **Connect Wallet**.
+The holder will just have to log into his optimism ID wallet, tap Connect, scan the QR code and choose **Connect Wallet**.
 After authentication, the holder finally receives their credential.

 <div align="center">
 <img src= "/img/issuer-holder.png" align="center" width="1000" height="1000"/>